 CALLIGRAPHY PERFORMANCE ARTIST

-Ren Yano is an artist and specialises on ‘Shodo’, Japanese traditional calligraphy.
-After holding exhibitions in Tokyo and Osaka, he moved his centre of activity to Sydney in 1996.
-In 2003 he gained Australian permanent residence as an artist.
+Ren Yano is an artist and specialises on shodo, Japanese traditional calligraphy.
+In 2003, he gained Australian permanent residency as an artist.

-Ren has also taken the role of Kanji(Japanese characters) Demonstration in the SBS Japanese learning show ‘Nihongo Daisuki’ and other Chinese learning shows.
-He has also impressed overseas audiences with many activities including his exhibition in Dubai and performance at the Japan Day in New Zealand, to which he was invited by the Auckland Consulate of Japan.
+Ren has taken the role of kanji demonstrator in the SBS Japanese’s learning show, ‘Nihongo Daisuki’, and other Chinese one.
+He has also impressed overseas audiences with many activities including his exhibition in Dubai and performance at the Japan Day in New Zealand, to which he was invited by the Auckland Consulate-General of Japan.

 In 2010, his work Furusato (lit., “place of origin”) was approved by the Japanese Foreign Ministry as a national property of Japan, meaning his artistic talent is now recognised by two nations (Australia and Japan).
 This work is now housed at the Japanese Embassy in Canberra.

 He participated in the production of Hollywood movie, The Wolverine-Samurai (2013) in Fox Studios.